Inside Scoop: Lighten up a classic dish with this healthy fish batter with baked fries.

-Fresh caught fish is a staple around here in the summer, especially since our cities are right on the cusp of the great lakes.
-You can easily find fresh fish & chip stops in any Ontario city that borders a lake.
-But, did you know that there are a ton of spots around here where you can buy local, fresh caught lake fish?
+Fresh caught fish is a staple around here, especially since our city is right on the cusp of the great lakes.
+You can easily find fresh fish & chip stops in any Ontario city that borders a lake, but, did you know that there are a ton of spots around here where you can buy local, fresh caught lake fish?
 It doesn’t really matter what kind of fish you get (whitefish works best battered), what matters is that it is fresh, and it’s wild.
 Jenni tends to grab her fish from Purdy’s, and this fish and chip recipe always comes out tasting incredibly delicious.

 The beer aspect for this healthy fish batter is pretty simple, any lager will do, but we have found that a hands down, amazing beer to add to your fish fry is Steam Whistle.
 Not only is their company of quality standards, their green initiatives through the roof, but their beer is made with 4 simple ingredients: spring water, malted barley, hops and yeast!

-We’re also using ancient grains and a much more stable oil for lightly frying our fish, rather than submerging it in a tub of canola or vegetable oil, we find it works just as nicely with a thin layer of olive oil, avocado oil, ghee or coconut oil.
+The combination of a gluten-free flour, and just a small amount of avocado or olive oil for frying the fish, rather than submerging it in a tub of canola or vegetable oil, works just as nicely to lighten up the recipe without losing that crispy texture we love.
 Using a stable oil is imperative when it comes to cooking food on the stove-top, check out this article on the best cooking oils for high temps, and why it’s important to do your research on cooking oils before you start frying.

 Next time you’re like, ooooh I really want to have fish and chips, but I also want to stay on track, this recipe is so crispy and delicious and is sure to satisfy your craving.
 Not to mention, the golden brown baked fries taste just as crispy, salty, and craveable as those from any seafood restaurant.